biphrost/shell/local/start.md

 ```

 Otherwise, try to start it and wait for its status to change.
+Note: This command changed from "lxc-start" to "lxc-unpriv-start" in Debian 11 (Buster).
+Running "lxc-start" causes an incomprehensible error message on unprivileged accounts.
+Yay.
 ```bash
 start_time="$(date '+%s')"
 sudo -u "$container" lxc-unpriv-start -n "$container" 2>/dev/null